nebarnix/DeltaPrintrNeopixelEffects/README.md

 # DeltaPrintrNeopixelEffects
-Some cool effects for a single string (electrically) of neopixels running up left column, down right columns, then back up the rear column
+Some cool effects for a single string (electrically) of neopixels running up left column, down right column, then back up the rear column